-Smith Duggan Reduces Weekly Workers’ Compensation Benefits That Self-insured Company Must Pay To Injured Employee
+Smith Duggan Reduces Weekly Workers' Compensation Benefits Self-insured Company Must Pay to Injured Employee

 Smith Duggan successfully appealed an administrative judge’s order requiring a major Boston hospital to pay workers’ compensation benefits to an injured employee at a higher rate than the statute requires.
-The Workers’ Compensation Reviewing Board reversed the decision of the administrative judge based on the legal arguments made by Smith Duggan attorney, Christina Schenk-Hargrove.
+The Workers’ Compensation Reviewing Board reversed the decision of the administrative judge based on the legal arguments made by Smith Duggan.

 The case involved an employee who was about to be promoted to a new position at a higher rate of pay, but had not started working in the new position yet.
 On her last day in her old position, the employee slipped and fell, injuring her knee.
 The employee argued that the amount of her weekly benefits should be calculated based on the rate of pay that she would have earned in her new position.
 The administrative judge adopted the employee’s position, reasoning that paying benefits based on the new, higher rate of pay satisfied the statute’s goal of compensating an employee for lost earning capacity.